GGGP-Test/supplier-intelligence-platform-v10/docs/BUNDLE_2_DATA_INTELLIGENCE_V2.md

 FROM: Supplier's direct current-customer-base file upload, Supplier's website + LinkedIn + news

 ├─ Customer logos displayed on site
+├─ Supplier's direct current customer base file upload on our platform ("Upload your current customer base to rule out of our buyer search" Optional)
 ├─ Testimonials mentioning company names to clone the perfect buyer ├─ LinkedIn connections (CEO connected to which companies?)
 ├─ Case studies naming customers